 In a study by Helgerud and colleagues, it was found that just running for Four (4) minutes at a time, repeating Four (4) times with Three (3) minutes of active rest (i.e. light jogging in place, etc.) and performing this activity for Three (3) days per week for Eight (8) weeks resulted in a greater improvement in stroke volume when compared to slow distance training which usually employs more time (Joyner and Coyle, 2008).

-According to the Institutes of Health (NIH), stroke volume speaks to the volume of blood that the heart’s left ventricle pumps when it contracts (systolic contraction).
+According to the National Institutes of Health (NIH), stroke volume refers to the volume of blood that the heart’s left ventricle pumps when it contracts (systolic contraction).
 Any improvement in stroke volume will help to maintain normal mean arterial pressure (Bruss and Raja, 2022; nih.gov).

-Additionally, a study by Slordahl et al (2004) shows that HIIT training was able to increase left ventricle heart mass by Twelve (12%) percent as well as cardiac contractibility by Thirteen (13%) percent.
+Additionally, a study by Slordahl and Colleagues in 2004 shows that HIIT training was able to increase left ventricular heart mass by twelve (12%) percent as well as cardiac contractility by thirteen (13%) percent.
 However, it must be noted that these results were comparable to standard aerobic exercise.
 The duration of the HIIT sessions was not mentioned in this study.

-The positive results on the body in performing HIIT are due to the fact that these types of exercises are usually able to achieve what is described as ‘maximal oxygen consumption’ (VO2max) sometimes to the tune of Ninety (90%) percent and over (Slordahl et al. 2004).
-Maximal oxygen consumption (VO2maz) is the ability of the body to consume, distribute and utilize oxygen to produce energy (Slordahl et al. 2004).
+The positive results on the body in performing HIIT are because these types of exercises are usually able to achieve what is described as ‘maximal oxygen consumption’ (VO2max), sometimes to the tune of Ninety (90%) percent and over (Slordahl et al. 2004).
+Maximal oxygen consumption (VO2max) is the ability of the body to consume, distribute and utilize oxygen to produce energy (Slordahl et al. 2004).
 As such, it is typically used as a predictor of exercise performance.
 As such, any improvement in the function of the cardiovascular system will improve or increase an individual’s VO2 max.

 To this extent, those who suffer from cardiovascular diseases should aim to improve the function of the cardiovascular system as well as their VO2 max (Daussin et al. 2008).